Practical Wireline Formation Testing and Sampling

-Mohamed joined Shell in 1990, and worked on shelf and deepwater Gulf of Mexico exploration, development and production projects including Shell’s flagship Auger project (1st deepwater project).
+Mohamed joined Shell in 1990, and worked on shelf and deepwater in the Gulf of Mexico exploration, development and production projects including Shell’s flagship Auger project (first deepwater project).
 For the last 12 years, Mohamed worked on global Shell projects from Australia to Norway.
 Before 1990, he worked for Schlumberger and was lecturer at the University of Southern California in Los Angeles.
-Throughout his career, he has worked on major projects in the Far and Middle East, Europe, Africa, Australia and the Americas.
-Author of 16 patents, numerous publications, and chaired many major SPE conferences.
+Throughout his career, he has worked on major projects in the Far East, Middle East, Europe, Africa, Australia and the Americas.
+Also, notably the author of 16 patents, numerous publications, and chaired many major SPE conferences.